marinjurisich/TimeKeeper/DOCUMENTATION/linux-readme.md

     # `-P` is password
 ```

-Note: If you can connection to the SQL client in the terminal, but not through the app, consider adding username and password fields to the connection string.
+Note: If you can connect to the SQL client in the terminal, but not through the app, consider adding username and password fields to the connection string.

 <hr />